-- Areas of Strengths/Areas of Improvements? - Areas of Interest - You will be asked if you have had an observed H&P or any of Peds 'Must-See' Patients thus far? - Any written H&P's/Progress notes (max 2) you have completed at this point.
-(FYI- Due the last day of clerkship) - Any questions, comments, concerns to better your clerkship experience.
+- Areas of Strengths/Areas of Improvements? - Areas of Interest - You will be asked if you have observed any of the Pediatric 'Must-See' Patients thus far? - Able to turn in any written H&P's/Progress notes you have completed (max 2). (due by the last day of clerkship) - Any questions, comments, concerns to better your clerkship experience.